AdaCore/learn/courses/intro-to-ada/chapters/interfacing_with_c.rst

        Destroy (T);
     end Show_Adapted_C_Struct_Bindings;

-Now we can use the ``Test`` type and its operations in a clean, readable way.
+Now we can use the :ada:`Test` type and its operations in a clean, readable way.